State: Colorado

 Additionally, Colorado families can choose from private schools, which come in all shapes and forms, from religious schools to schools designed for children with special needs.
 These schools are nonpublic schools that charge tuition.

-There are about 500 private schools across the state of Colorado serving 5.8% of the K-12 student population.
+There are more than 510 private schools across the state of Colorado serving 5.8% of the K-12 student population.
 The average tuition for private schools in the state is $11,437 for elementary schools and $15,633 for high schools.

 Unfortunately, in Colorado there are no state-run scholarship programs to help families afford private school tuition.
 However, there may be privately funded scholarships available.
 ACE Scholarships, for instance, works to provide scholarships for disadvantaged students in Colorado and other states.
 Also, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts